Martinsville in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
 40° 36.11′ N, 74° 34.539′ W. Marker is in Martinsville, New Jersey, in Somerset County.
 Marker is on Bolmer Farm Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Martinsville NJ 08836, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Revolutionary War Reboubt 1777 and 1778/79 (here, next to this marker); Bolmer Farm House - 1754 (approx. 0.2 miles away); 1777 Encampment (approx. one mile away); Jacob Vosseller House (approx. 2.3 miles away); Washington’s Route from Princeton to Morristown (approx. 2.3 miles away); Thirteen Star Flag (was approx. 2½ miles away but has been reported missing. ); Middlebrook (approx. 2½ miles away); Washington Camp Ground (was approx. 2½ miles away but has been reported missing. ).
+Revolutionary War Reboubt 1777 and 1778/79 (here, next to this marker); Bolmer Farm House - 1754 (approx. 0.2 miles away); 1777 Encampment (approx. one mile away); Jacob Vosseller House (approx. 2.3 miles away); Washington’s Route from Princeton to Morristown (approx. 2.3 miles away); Middlebrook (approx. 2½ miles away); World War II Memorial (approx. 2.6 miles away); Bridgewater Township Historic Monument (approx. 2.7 miles away).
 Touch for a list and map of all markers in Martinsville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 25, 2010, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 705 times since then and 25 times this year.
+It was originally submitted on June 25, 2010, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 733 times since then and 23 times this year.
 Photos: 1, 2, 3, 4. submitted on June 25, 2010, by Bill Coughlin of North Arlington, New Jersey.